ckeditor/ckeditor4-docs/guides/dev/features/codesnippetgeshi/README.md

 You can find more information about setting configuration in the [Setting Configuration guide](#!/guide/dev_configuration).

-**Note:** The value of the CKEDITOR.config.codeSnippetGeshi_url option might also be set to an absolute URL.
+**Note:** The value of the {@linkapi CKEDITOR.config.codeSnippetGeshi_url CKEDITOR.config.codeSnippetGeshi_url} option might also be set to an absolute URL.

 ### Summary

 This tutorial uses the `lib/` directory as an example of organizing the directory structure outside CKEditor.
-Most likely you will want to adjust it to match your needs, but remember to update the path in the CKEDITOR.config.codeSnippetGeshi_url configuration option.
+Most likely you will want to adjust it to match your needs, but remember to update the path in the {@linkapi CKEDITOR.config.codeSnippetGeshi_url CKEDITOR.config.codeSnippetGeshi_url} configuration option.

 You can now open your page with CKEditor and insert some code into its content by using the **Insert code snippet** feature.
-As long as the [Code Snippet GeSHi](#!/guide/dev_codesnippetgeshi) plugin is enabled, it will send Ajax requests to the GeSHi adapter file set in the CKEDITOR.config.codeSnippetGeshi_url configuration option.
+As long as the [Code Snippet GeSHi](#!/guide/dev_codesnippetgeshi) plugin is enabled, it will send Ajax requests to the GeSHi adapter file set in the {@linkapi CKEDITOR.config.codeSnippetGeshi_url CKEDITOR.config.codeSnippetGeshi_url} configuration option.